CreatorKit/build/README.md

         $ make openwrt J=20

-4. For building OpenWrt's different projects, different configs needs to be passed as (default is creator-kit.config)
+4. For building OpenWrt's different projects, different configs needs to be passed as (default is creator-kit-0.config)

         $ make openwrt P=creator-kit-1.config